YamahaCoded/YamahaCoded/README.md

 # こんにちは、世界！

-i’m @YamahaCoded
+Hello, i’m @YamahaCoded
-i’ve been interested in data science and cyber security
+I’ve been interested in data science and cyber security
-now i'm currently learning Python and C++
+Now i'm currently learning Python and C++
-coding has been my main passion since i was 12
+Coding has been my main passion since i was 12
-i speak portuguese, english, spanish and currently i'm working on japanese
+I speak portuguese, english, spanish and currently i'm working on japanese

 ![image](https://imgur.com/CzGWxDK.gif)